tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 ### 3. Everyone Do: Measuring Performance with the ROC Curve and AUC (15 min)

-This is an everyone do activity, where students will learn how to create the ROC Curve and compute the AUC using Python.
+In this everyone do activity, students will learn how to create the ROC curve and compute the AUC using Python.

 **Files:**